PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

   ``WHERE`` comparisons on ``random_variable`` columns into the per-tuple provenance), because aggregate-typed and continuous-RV values both need post-classification routing the executor cannot do directly.
-See *Probabilistic-qual classifier* below for the routing matrix.
+See :ref:`probabilistic-qual-classifier` below for the routing matrix.

 - :cfunc:`insert_agg_token_casts` inserts type casts for
   :cfunc:`agg_token` values used in arithmetic or window functions.

-See :doc:`aggregation` for the semantics of the ``agg`` / ``semimod`` / ``value`` gates produced here, and for the exact shape of the ``provenance_aggregate`` call that replaces each ``Aggref``.
+See :doc:`aggregation` for the semantics of the ``agg`` / ``semimod`` / ``value`` gates produced here, and for the exact shape of the :sqlfunc:`provenance_aggregate` call that replaces each ``Aggref``.

 Step 9: Expression Building -- ``make_provenance_expression``